Understanding your CPD requirements

 - studying REA’s elective verifiable training material (if the topic has not been counted towards your verifiable CPD in the previous two years)

-- time spent studying towards one of the National Certificates or the National Diploma in Real Estate – if you have completed one of these qualifications in full, you may be exempt from the 20 hours of continuing education for up to 2 years.
+- time spent studying towards a New Zealand Diploma in Business with the Real Estate strand or a National Diploma in Real Estate (Agent) - if you have completed one of these qualifications in full, you may be exempt from the 20 hours of CPD for up to 2 years.

 Non-verifiable education for branch managers and agents can include: